wrossmorrow/machtests/README.md

 ## Dashboard

 A Chronograph dashboard called [Yen Test](http://monitor.gsbrss.com:8888/sources/1/dashboards/9?lower=now%28%29%20-%2012h) monitors the tests on each server.
 Any results displayed in the graph are errors and should be investigated.
+Obviously this requires uploading data to InfluxDB.

 ## Alerts

-We use `kapacitor` for alerting.
+Alerts should be triggered when certain adverse conditions are met; particular adverse conditions of note are described below.

+Local alerting could be managed with a companion `cron` job or `systemd` timer running a script on each `yen`, or with an addition to the postprocessing functionality in `test.sh`.
+Such a companion service/code would need to scan the results and send emails or post Slack messages when adverse conditions arise.

+We prefer using `kapacitor` for alerting.
+Obviously this requires uploading data to InfluxDB.
+This manages alerting through [tick scripts].
+Similar functionality could be achieved in `S3` using [Lambda functions](https://aws.amazon.com/lambda/).
+Such a function would watch the result bucket for new uploads, parse those uploads, and then send alerts upon identification of adverse conditions.

+Remote alerting is perhaps preferable to local alerting because (1) it takes workload off of the `yen` servers, which are actively used for research, and (2) can analyze conditions _across_ the `yen`s, not just on _any single_ `yen`.
+While we are not currently exploiting that, we might in the future.
+Say, perhaps we want to issue an alert should _all_ the `yen`s be running slowly, but not if any single one is.

+Note that remote alerting could also mean using `IFS`.
+A companion service (not, I think, an addition to `test.sh`) would need to scan results _replicated to_ `IFS` and send emails or post Slack messages when adverse conditions arise.

+### Adverse Conditions

+Here is a list of the adverse conditions we (should) monitor:

+TBD

+---

 # Contact